OrekaCode/Data-analysis/README.md

-Data analysis using python modules and other analysis tools like tableau and Power BI CSV file gotten from kaggle
+Data analysis using python modules and other analysis tools such as tableau and Power BI

+files gotten from kaggle